AuroraAmissa/ProjectUnison/content/ch2-basics/equipment-weapons.md

 >
 > When you increase or decrease a damage dice by a step, use the next or previous value in the following list: [1]{.c}, [1d2]{.c}, [1d3]{.c}, [1d4]{.c}, [1d6]{.c}, [1d8]{.c}, [1d10]{.c}, [2d6]{.c}, [2d8]{.c}, [3d6]{.c}, [3d8]{.c}, [4d6]{.c}, [4d8]{.c}, [6d6]{.c}, [6d8]{.c}, [8d6]{.c}, [8d8]{.c}, [12d6]{.c}, [12d8]{.c}, [16d6]{.c}

-### Special Features
+### Weapon Tags

 Some weapons have special features in addition to those noted in their descriptions.
-Special features marked with a (\*) may only be applied if you are proficient with the weapon.
+Weapon tags marked with a (\*) may only be applied if you are proficient with the weapon.

 * [**Agile (\*):**]{id=sf-agile} The multiple attack penalty you take with this weapon on the second attack is reduced by 1, and by 2 on the third and subsequent attacks in the turn.